ixilai/ETEM/README.md

 This package contains the matlab code which is associated with the following paper:

-Xilai Li, Xiaosong Li  Multimodal Medical Image Fusion based on Error Texture Elimination[J]
+Xilai Li, Xiaosong Li  Multimodal Medical Image Fusion based on Error Texture Elimination[J].
+IEEE Journal of Biomedical and Health Informatics.

 This manuscript is in submission status.
 Usage of this code is free for research purposes only.